marxama/haunted-house/README.md

 # haunted-house

 A project I made for an OpenGL course I had once.
 Simple but fun.
 Was before I learned how to program shaders, would be fun to add some to this project.
-The code is somewhat of a mess - there are lots of things I'm not too proud of, but I'm definitely happy with the results and all the (cheap) scares I've achieved!
+The code is somewhat of a mess - there are lots of things I would've done differently today, but I'm definitely happy with the results and all the (cheap) scares I've achieved!

 Made in May 2010.